 During this three-day window before your closing, you’ll have time to ask your lender any questions you may have about your mortgage and closing costs.
 Typically, a buyer pays all of the closing costs associated with a transaction.
 Depending on your state laws, however, the seller may end up paying a portion of the buyer’s closing costs.

-If you are looking to save on closing costs, or don’t want to or cannot pay closing costs out of pocket, you may have a few other options:
+If you are looking to save on closing costs, or don’t want to pay closing costs out of pocket, you may have other options.